 But the flathead catfish’s delicious taste also provides an excellent reason to fish for the species.
-Flatheads, Channel Cat, Blue cat, and Bullhead cats are excellent table food.
+Flatheads, Channel Cat, Blue cats, and Bullhead cats are excellent table food.
 Many hardcore catfish fishermen believe a young flathead has a delightful flavor that is preferable to the other cat species.
 Some say it’s got a buttery flavor and prefer flathead over its plain-tasting cousins any time.

-Another question has been asked, where does the aged deceased fish go.
-I mean, being this big, you think you would notice these things floating everywhere?
-In theory, and supported by the Fish & Wildlife Department, a sick fish will float to the surface when deceased, and a healthy fish sinks to the bottom and becomes table food for all the other species in the water table.
+Another question has been asked, where does the aged deceased fish go?
+I mean, being this big, do you think you would notice these things floating everywhere?
+In theory, supported by the Fish & Wildlife Department, a sick fish will float to the surface when deceased, and a healthy fish sinks to the bottom and becomes table food for all the other species in the water table.

 Keep Things Clean

 Flathead catfish can taste and smell specific compounds in water, even in smaller quantities.
 It can be a good thing as it will help zero in on the bait when fishing.
 However, ensure you observe how you handle items like sunscreen, gasoline, insect repellant, and tobacco.
 It can scare them away from the most attractive big fish-catching baits.

 The flathead catfish are the toughest ones to catch of all catfish around.
 They are solitary and difficult species to find and catch.
 Once you hook flatheads, they put up a great fight day or night.
 Even the most experienced anglers are happy when they get one large catfish in a single trip.